pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 We chose TiDB as the database to support our website and it perfectly supports SQL, so our back-end engineers could write SQL commands to handle complex and flexible analytical queries with ease and efficiency.
 Then, our front-end engineers just needed to display those SQL execution results in the form of good-looking charts.

 Finally, we made it.
-We prototyped it in just one week, named it [OSS Insight](https://ossinsight.io/), short for open source software insights, continued to fine-tune it, and [officially released it on May 3, 2022](https://ossinsight.io/blog/explore-deep-in-4.6-billion-github-events/).
+We prototyped it in just one week, named it [OSS Insight](https://ossinsight.io/), short for open source software insights, continued to fine-tune it, and [officially released it on May 3](https://ossinsight.io/blog/explore-deep-in-4.6-billion-github-events/).

-## A few examples of analytical queries
+## How we deal with analytical queries with SQL

-Let's take a look at a few analytical queries and show you how we deal with them.
+Let's use one example to show you how we deal with complex analytical queries.

 ### Analyze a GitHub collection: JavaScript frameworks